aryakghosal/social-buzz-analysis/README.md

 ## Description

-Conducted an analysis of Social Buzz's content categories to determine the top 5 categories with the highest aggregate popularity, and presented a Power BI report to the management team in order to optimize their content creation strategy and scale their business effectively.
+Conducted an analysis of Social Buzz's content categories to determine the top 5 categories with the highest aggregate popularity, and presented a Power BI report to the management team in order to optimize their content creation strategies and scale their business effectively.

 ## Project Details